 The Bloatarian Open is a BJCP/AHA sanctioned Club-Only Competition.
 You must be a paid-in-full BBL member to enter a beer into the competition.
 Not yet a member?
-First Year Members can enter an unlimited number of entries in the competition FREE with your paid 2012 membership.
-Already a member?
-Register an unlimited number of entries for only $10.
+First Year Members can enter an unlimited number of entries in the competition FREE with your paid 2016 membership.

-This year’s competition will take place on Saturday, May 19th at the Norwood Community Center
+This year’s competition will take place on Saturday, May 21th at the The Eddy

-REGISTRATION IS ONLINE ONLY at http://bloatopen.brewcompetition.com - REGISTER NOW!
+REGISTRATION IS ONLINE ONLY at http://bloatopen.brewcomp.com/ – REGISTER SOON!

-On-site check-in begins at 9AM.
-Judging begins at 10AM.
-We will take a short break for lunch and hope to finish the main judging by 3-4pm.
+On-site check-in begins at TBD.
+Judging begins around TBD.
+We will take a short break for lunch and hope to finish the main judging by 4pm.

 The competition is open to all BJCP categories.
-Meads and Ciders are not elegible for Best of Show.
+Meads and Ciders are not eligible for Best of Show.

 WANT TO JUDGE OR STEWARD?
-Register as a Judge or Stewared on the site above!
+Register as a Judge or Steward on the site above!
 Simple as that.

 Even if you’re not stewarding or judging, come by and socialize afterward and find out who won Best of Show.
 The awards ceremony will take place as soon as we have the scores tabulated.
 After the competition is over we will be grilling burgers and brats, and I think there might even be some beer left over to drink!

-1. Arrive between 9AM—9:30AM to register your entries at Norwood Community Center (if you have not already made prior arrangements for your entries).
+1. Arrive between TBD to register your entries at The Eddy (if you have not already made prior arrangements for your entries).

 3. All entries (bottled, kegged, pressurized plastic bottles, hollowed coconuts or otherwise) must be labeled when delivered.
 Print your labels after you have submitted your entry and BEFORE registration ends.
-Affix to your entry vessel.
+Affix to your entry vessel with rubber bands only.

 If you can, please bring a side dish to share as we will be grilling for lunch and hanging out after the awards ceremony.